IBM-MIL/MILCarouselCollectionView/README.md

 	var storyboardCarouselCollectionViewController : MILCarouselCollectionViewController!
 	```

-1. Add a prepare for segue method to your UIViewController if it isn't already added and add the following lines to get the instance of the `MILCarouselCollectionViewController` you added on the storyboard and to save this instance to the UIVieController's `storyboardCarouselCollectionViewController` property
+1. Add a prepare for segue method to your UIViewController if it isn't already added and add the following lines to get the instance of the `MILCarouselCollectionViewController` you added on the storyboard and to save this instance to the UIViewController's `storyboardCarouselCollectionViewController` property

 	```swift
 	override func prepareForSegue(segue: UIStoryboardSegue, sender: AnyObject?) {